PeterAfN/ClipboardHelperRegEx/README.md

 - Peter Palosaari

 ## Project status
-- No new features are developed at this point.
-- Considered beta.
-- Bugs are fixed.
+- Errors will be fixed.

 ## This program uses code from these projects: